 The conservative-liberal dichotomy is as old as politics itself.
 It was present at the founding of the American republic.
 However, despite the Republicans’ claim to represent America’s founding principles, America was actually founded upon radically liberal ideas.
 The secession from the British Empire was in essence a complete rejection of conservatism.

-Most Americans today believe that the primary motivation for the American Revolution was a separation from the British government.
+Most Americans today believe the primary motivation for the American Revolution was a separation from the British government.
 However, the revolutionaries only acquiesced to the necessity of complete separation as a last resort.
 Even after Lexington, Concord, and Bunker Hill, the colonists were still making attempts to settle their differences with the British king and remain in the British Empire.
 The primary objection of the colonists was not the British king being their executive, but the conservative, mercantilist economic system that the British government enforced.
 The colonists objected to the policies of corporate welfare, protectionist tariffs, a central bank, militarism, and the taxes levied upon them to support these and other aspects of the worldwide British Empire.
 Had the British not imposed this system upon them, they would have been content to remain British citizens.

 As soon as the Revolutionary War was won, the exact same debate erupted within the new American political system.
 Alexander Hamilton and his Federalists wished to replicate the British mercantilist system under an American government that would closely mirror the constitutional monarchy of Great Britain.
 The Federalists were the party of big government, national debt, corporate welfare, militarism, and central bank inflation.